jamesBsmyth/pruf_js/DOCS/_build/html/_sources/utils.rst.txt

 ----------

-ipfsFromB32: JBS:Examine
+ipfsFromB32:
 -------------------------

 ``pruf.utils.ipfsFromB32(bytes32Hex)``

-Returns a boolean confirming or denying whether or not the given id is a valid id.
+Returns a valid ipfs CID from a Bytes32.

 Parameters
 """""""""""
    1. bytes32Hex

       * String|Bytes32
-      * Hash built from individual inputs which is used to identify the asset on the network.
+      * Hash parsed from a CID to be stored on the blockchain.

 Returns
 """""""""""

-   1. Boolean
+   1. CID|String

-      * True/False
+      * Used to query ipfs clients for data which matches the CID

 Example usage
 """"""""""""""